Hcoder10/insforge-hackathon-forger/README.md

 both correctness and efficiency, including live 100k-row checks for cases where API response limits hide scale bugs.

+## UPDATES

+FORGER won at the Insforge Hackathon!

 ## Components

 - `bench/`: forger-bench, an efficiency-aware benchmark for InsForge SDK code.